 Theatre Gym productions included My Children!
 My Africa! by Athol Fugard, The Cripple of Inishmaan by Martin McDonagh, Jails, Hospitals and Hip Hop by Danny Hoch, Oleanna by David Mamet, How I Learned to Drive by Paula Vogel, The Syringa Tree by Pamela Gien, Topdog/Underdog by Suzan-Lori Parks, Rules of the Lake by Irene Ziegler, Boom Town by Jeff Daniels, SubUrbia by Eric Bogosian, Jesus Hopped the A Train by Stephen Adly Guirgis, Abundance by Beth Henley, and many others.

 One of our 1990s Theatre Gym productions was A Devil Inside, an early work by then novice playwright David Lindsay-Abaire, directed by Anna Senechal in her pre-Johnson years.
 Anna was and is friends with Lindsay-Abaire's wife, Chris, and Theatre IV's Theatre Gym was one of the first companies in the nation to produce his work.
 Twenty years later, Lindsay-Abaire would win the Pulitzer for Rabbit Hole.
-Now, once again, Anna Senechal Johnson will be directed another of his plays, Kimberly Akimbo in 2012, in partnership with Theatre Gym.
+In 2012 Anna Senechal Johnson directed another of his plays, Kimberly Akimbo, in partnership with Virginia Rep.

 - It used to be that each Theatre Gym production was co-produced by a different independent producer.
-In 2011-12, and we hope beyond, all Theatre Gym productions will be produced by Cadence Theatre Company in partnership with Virginia Rep's Theatre Gym.
+Since 2011-12 all Theatre Gym productions have been produced by Cadence Theatre Company in partnership with Virginia Rep.

 Virginia Rep still provides the performance venue, box office services, and access to set/costume/prop inventories free of charge.
 We also provide limited PR and lots of producing advice.
 All ticket revenues are still used to pay the artists involved with the production.